shakes76/PatternFlow/recognition/45737455-Segment_ISICs/README.md

 	Figure 2. image samples
 </p>

 The dataset used in this project comes from [ISIC 2018 challenge data](https://challenge2018.isic-archive.com/task1/) [[3, 4]](#Reference).
 As shown in figure 2, the dataset includes input images and the corresponding ground truth images.
-The white part in the ground truth image indicates **skin lesion**, which is segmented from the dermoscopic image.
-There are overall 2594 input images with their ground truth images.
+There are overall 2,594 input images with their ground truth images.
+The white part in the ground truth image indicates **skin lesion**.
+The goal of this project is to segment the skin lesion part from the dermoscopic image.

 ## Getting Started